 For this period, the average completion rate of the seven elective courses combined was 90%, again well above Collin’s minimum completion standard of 78%.
 The average success rate of these courses was 84%, again well above Collin’s minimum standard of 75%.

-Of all the paralegal courses, required and elective, the one course that, on average, fellow below Collin’s 78% completion standard was the elective Intellectual Property, LGLA 2323.
+Of all the paralegal courses, required and elective, the one course that, on average, fell below Collin’s 78% completion standard was the elective Intellectual Property, LGLA 2323.
 Figure 19 below contains a breakdown of that course’s statistics for each of the five relevant years:

 Fig. 19